defc0n1/super-pacman/en/README.md

 * Script player behavior
 * Script ghost behavior
 * Polishing the game
-	sound and music
+	* Sound and music
-	end screen and stats
+	* End screen and stats
 * Modding the game
-	adding a level
+	* Adding a level
 * Game source reference